-(h) Cash and cash equivalents
+(g) Cash and cash equivalents

-Cash comprises cash on hand and demand deposits at banks, and includes unrestricted balances with the ECCB.
+Cash comprises cash on hand and demand deposits at banks, and includes unrestricted balances with the Eastern Caribbean Central Bank (ECCB).
 Cash equivalents comprise short term, highly liquid investments that are readily convertible to known amounts of cash, are subject to an insignificant risk of changes in value, and held for short-term operating, rather than investment, purposes.
 They comprise balances with less than three months' maturity from the date of acquisition and include treasury bills, term deposits with other banks, term deposits with non-bank financial institutions, and other short-term securities.